MwithHeart/writetech-accelerator-portfolio-mariam/docs/devops-cloud-documentation/step-by-step.md

 title: Example:Lychee Link Checker
 ---

-# Example: Using Lychee Broken Link Checker
+# Example: Using Lychee Link Checker
 :::tip
-You can explore many prebuilt workflows on the GitHub Actions Marketplace.
+You can explore many prebuilt workflows on the [GitHub Actions Marketplace](https://github.com/marketplace?type=actions).
 :::

-This section explains how to set up a real CI/CD pipeline using the Lychee Broken Link Checker.
+This section explains how to set up a real CI/CD pipeline using the Lychee Link Checker.
 This automatically checks your repository for broken links every time you push or open a pull request.

 1. In your project, create a file named ```links.yaml``` in the folder ```.github/workflows```.
 2. Copy the following workflow code into ```links.yaml```.
 You can find it in the Lychee Link Checker README file.